Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 (Source: Token Terminal)

-From the beginning of the year to now, thanks to increased deposits and rising prices of underlying assets like WBTC and ETH, Aave's TVL (Total Value Locked) has nearly doubled, recovering to 51% of its peak value during the 2021 cycle.
+Since the beginning of the year, thanks to increased deposits and rising prices of underlying assets like WBTC and ETH, Aave's TVL (Total Value Locked) has nearly doubled, recovering to 51% of its peak value in the 2021 cycle.
 This indicates that Aave is more resilient compared to other leading DeFi protocols.

 Is Aave Severely Undervalued?
 Why It Is the Core Pillar of DeFi and Onchain Economy